 National Representatives in the Administrative Council: Here you can find a list of the representatives of the 38 member states in the Administrative Council.

-The case G3/19: Here you find the communication of the European Patent Office concerning case G3/19.
-In case G3/19, the Enlarged Board of Appeal will deal with the question of patentability of plants and animals derived from conventional breeding.
-By reason of the pending case, patent proceedings are stayed (here the notice of the Patent Office).
+Case G3/19: Here you can find the decision of the Enlarged Board of Appeal concerning case G3/19.
+In this case, the Enlarged Board of Appeal dealt with the question of patentability of plants and animals derived from conventional breeding.
+Here you can find the exact questions.
+By reason of the pending case, patent proceedings were stayed (here the notice of the European Patent Office).
 Here you can find all briefs submitted in case G3/19.
-Also, No Patents On Seeds! together with a coalition of nearly 50 Non-Governmental-Organisations has filed a statement on the case (see here).
+Also, NO PATENTS ON SEEDS! together with a coalition of nearly 50 non-governmental organisations has filed a statement on the case (see here).
+Here you can find the press release of NO PATENTS ON SEEDS! in regards to the decision of the Enlarged Board of Appeal from 14 May 2020.

 Positions of the European Union